JuliaLang/Pkg.jl/docs/src/registries.md

 ### Updating registries

 The `registry update` (or `registry up`) command is available to update registries.
-Here we update the `General` registry,
+Here we update the `General` registry:

 ```
 pkg> registry up General